CS-SI/Orekit/src/site/markdown/architecture/ccsds.md

 ### Parsing

-Parsing a text message to build some kind of `NDMFile` object is performed by setting up a parser.
+Parsing a text message to build some kind of `NdmFile` object is performed by setting up a parser.
 Each message type has its own parser.
 Once created, its `parseMessage` method is called with a data source.
 It will return the parsed file as a hierarchical container as depicted in the previous